CloudBoost/developers/README.md

 # Guide to write tutorials
 (to make compatible with https://tutorials.cloudboost.io)</br>

-Apart from Markdown[Guide for markdown](https://guides.github.com/features/mastering-markdown), following are the guide to make compatible to cloudboost tutorials site.
+Apart from Markdown [Guide for markdown](https://guides.github.com/features/mastering-markdown), following are the guide to make compatible to cloudboost tutorials site.

 ## Menu Headings